pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 Finally, we craft highlighted HTML from this analysis, applying targeted styles and delivering the highlighted code."

-This revision maintains the original length while aiming for smoother pronunciation and flow.

 ---

 **Slide 10: Testing**